Zogg Fire Lawsuit

 Ono resident and local attorney Mark Cibula has partnered with the wildfire lawyers at Potter Handy, LLP to help members of the community recover for their losses.

-“Combining our local knowledge of the area with years of wildfire litigation experience, we are best equipped to understand your claims and fight for you.” — Potter Handy, LLP
+“Combining our local knowledge of the area with a litigation team with years of wildfire litigation experience, we are equipped to both understand your losses and fight for you.” — Mark Cibula

 Meet Your Local Zogg Fire Legal Team